 The Amsterdam Law Clinics provide Master's students with unique experiential education focused on developing and improving legal skills.
 The clinics provide pro bono legal advice to various community organizations.
 As a result, students learn how to work effectively with clients and fellow students on projects with a public interest.
 A unique opportunity to apply theoretical knowledge to real cases for real clients.

-At the Amsterdam Law Clinics students work on a wide variety of cases and projects that see to a broad range of public interest issues.
-Topics may range from environmental issues and human rights protection, to responsible business conduct and the right to a fair trial.
+In the Amsterdam Law Clinics (ALCs), students work on a variety of issues and projects with a public interest.
+Topics range from environmental issues and human rights protection to corporate responsibility and the right to a fair trial.
 Working with clients offers you as a student a special opportunity to gain practical legal experience.
 At the same time, you will increase your knowledge of the law and sharpen your legal skills.

-To enhance the learning experience related to both law and legal skills, the Amsterdam Law Clinics provide a unique clinic programme.
-As part of this 6-credit clinic programme, students work on a case (the clinical work) and participate in an interactive seminar devoted to legal skills, public interest lawyering and professional ethics (the seminar component).
+To enhance the learning experience related to both law and legal skills, the Amsterdam Law Clinics offer a unique educational program.
+While working on a real case in an ambitious team (the clinic work), you will also participate in a series of interactive working groups on legal skills, strategic litigation and professional ethics (the seminar component).